How to Fix the “Externally-Managed-Environment” Error in PyCharm

-when used in environments that are externally managed (e.g., system-wide Python installations or environments created by package managers like Conda or apt).
+When working with Python in PyCharm, you may encounter the “externally-managed-environment” error while trying to install or manage Python packages.
+This error is caused by restrictions in certain Python package managers like pip when used in environments that are externally managed (e.g., system-wide Python installations or environments created by package managers like Conda or apt).
 Understanding this issue and resolving it is essential for keeping your Python projects running smoothly.

 In this article, we'll explore what causes the "externally-managed-environment" error, how to fix it, and how to avoid it in the future.

-versions, Python restricts direct modifications to system-level environments or those managed by external package managers.
+This error occurs because of a recent change in Python's package management policy.
+Starting with Python 3.12 and later pip versions, Python restricts direct modifications to system-level environments or those managed by external package managers.
 This restriction prevents users from unintentionally breaking critical system dependencies by modifying these environments.

 For example:

-in such environments, you may see an error message like:
+When you try to install a package using pip in such environments, you may see an error message like:

 error: externally-managed-environment

-FlagIf you're sure that installing the package won’t harm your system, you can bypass the restriction using the --break-system-packages
+If you're sure that installing the package won’t harm your system, you can bypass the restriction using the --break-system-packages flag.
+This flag forces pip to proceed despite the externally managed environment.

 pip install <package-name> --break-system-packages

-:pip install numpy --break-system-packages
+pip install numpy --break-system-packages

 ⚠️ Warning: Use this option with caution.
 Installing or modifying system-managed environments may break system tools that depend on specific Python versions or packages.